Balakishan77/Sentiment-Analyis-of-IMDB-dataset/README.md

 [source: Google Text classification]

 # Model Implementation
-This multi-layer perceptrons (MLPs) are implemented using Keras.
+Multi-layer perceptrons (MLPs) are implemented using Keras and Random Forest Classifier implemented using Scikit-learn.
 Models that process the tokens independently (not taking into account word order) as n-gram models.
 Simple multi-layer perceptrons (including logistic regression), gradient boosting machines and support vector machines models all fall under this category; they cannot leverage any information about text ordering.After comparing the performance of some of the n-gram models mentioned above and observed that multi-layer perceptrons (MLPs) typically perform better than other options.
 MLPs are simple to define and understand, provide good accuracy, and require relatively little computation.

 # Evaluting model performance